Polaris Awards

 - Evaluation / Results (Up to 20 pts)

-- Demonstrate how the program or project met or exceeded its SMART (Specific, Measurable, Achievable, Relevant, and Time-bound) objectives using measurable and meaningful results.
-Clearly explain the evaluation methods used and quantify outcomes whenever possible.
+- Demonstrate how the program met or exceeded its SMART objectives (Specific, Measurable, Achievable, Relevant, and Time-bound) through quantifiable measurement methods.

 On-Demand Webinar